sayjin93/faculty-evaluation-systen/README.md

 # Faculty Evaluation System API Documentation

-This is the server side API for a Faculty Evaluation System.
-It is built with Node.js and uses Express.js as the web framework and Sequelize ORM for handling database operations with a MySQL database.
-It also uses JWT for authentication and authorization.
+This documentation covers both the server and client sides of the Faculty Evaluation System.
+The server is built with Node.js, using Express.js as the web framework and Sequelize ORM for database operations with a MySQL database.
+JWT is used for authentication and authorization.
+The client side is built using React.

 ## Setup and Installation